-The snippet at left was published either in 1999 or 2004.
-I canot determine exctly which, but I thought it might serve to kick off this page of remarks on yet more and again about the colonists of Ancient Britain.
-The article is of interest since it more or less represents the general impression current in England among those who might, with a little effort, be better informed.
+The snippet at left was published in 1999 and 2004.
+It is from Sutton Hoo, The Anglo-Saxon way of Life and Death, by Paul Dowswell and I thought it might serve to kick off this page of remarks on yet again more about the colonists of Ancient Britain.
+The passage is of interest since it more or less represents the general impression current in England among those who might, with a little effort, be better informed.
+That said, Dowswell's book is easily the best introduction to what exists of Sutton Hoo.

 Jutes.
 There is no point in thinking there is anything special about Jutes.
 Jutes are, simply, Goths; and Goths are Geats and Gauts.
 In Sweden they are Götar, from Götaland, south of the Swedes, north of Europe.